-- Set a specific policy goal for your advocacy initiative. - Identify potential allies and opponents.
+- Select as target audiences those who can support you in your attempt to influence policy makers. - Set a specific policy goal for your advocacy initiative. - Identify potential allies and opponents.

 Selection of Policy Issues

 As a result of analysing one problem, many policy issues may be identified.
 Some policy issues are very distant from the current problem.
 For example, in the problem tree presented in Chapter 2 (Figure 2.3), infant mortality is apparently very far removed from the issue of corruption in the government bureaucracy, but as your analysis has shown, it is actually well connected.